the-turing-way/the-turing-way/book/website/communication/citable/citable-cff.md

 (cm-citable-cff-why)=
 ## Why Use `CITATION.cff`?

-There are great advantages in using a `CITATION.cff` file for the citation information for your software!
+There are great advantages when using a `CITATION.cff` file for the citation information for your software!

 It's easier for you:
 When you host your software source code on GitHub and have a `CITATION.cff` in your repository, you can use the Zenodo-GitHub integration to automatically publish new releases of the software.